Updated: Jun 26

 What did you like to do?

-Depending upon the interviewee's age/stage/ background/ability, the rest of the interview will unroll naturally and probably end up with such questions as the following:
+Depending upon the interviewee's age/stage/ background/ability, the rest of the interview will unroll naturally, and if time and energy allows, end up with such questions as the following:

 Where are you now?